 With OpenCart’s customer tools you’re no longer restricted to just selling to customers in the US alone.

-Finally, you have access to themes popular payment methods out there.
-For instance, there are existing integrations with FedEx, UPS, USPS, Australia Post, Citylink, Royal mail, Parcelforce, and much more.
+Finally, you have access to some of the most popular shipping methods out there.
+For instance, there are existing integrations with FedEx, UPS, USPS, Australia Post, Citylink, Royal Mail, Parcelforce, and much more.

 Ease of Use

 When you sign up for ecommerce software, an intuitive user-interface is key.
 If you don’t have tons of technical experience, you’d likely opt for a tool that’s easy to navigate.

 OpenCart’s installation process is not entirely straight-forward.
 They do provide a video tutorial with step-by-step instructions to guide you through the installation process.
 If you follow this tutorial, you won’t need to hire a developer to get the job done, but it may take some time.